Three Reasons to Invest in Gold According to Research

 Research done by Trinity College found that gold is the best hedge against a potential stock market crash.
-For 15 days after a crash, gold prices increase dramatically after a crash.
+For 15 days after a crash, gold prices increased dramatically.
 Frightened investors panicked, sold their stocks and bought gold.
-After that, gold prices lose value against rebounding stock prices.
+After that, gold prices lost value against rebounding stock prices.
 Investors moved money back into stocks to take advantage of their lower prices.
 Those who held onto gold past the 15 days began losing money.

 Gold as a Safe Haven